Lanzhou-J/wedding-dress-app/README.md

 - RSpec

 ## R12 - User stories for my app
-- As a Bridal wedding dresses shop owner (merchant) or designer, I want to use this platform to display all my products/designs of wedding dresses.
+- As a Bridal wedding dresses shop owner (merchant), I want to use this platform to display all my products/designs of wedding dresses.
 I want to do business online and receive payments successfully.
 I also hope that the customers are able to find the location of my physical store so that they can pick up products if they want to or visit my shop in the future.

 - As a customer, I want to use this platform to find wedding dresses that suit me.
 I also want to add a product to a cart so that I can purchase multiple items at once.

 - As a bride, I want to use the platform to sell preowned, second-hand wedding dresses after the wedding.

+- As a designer, I want to upload images of wedding dresses that I designed and sell them online.

 - As an admin of the platform, I want to manage the data (e.g. users, dresses, shops) of the app on a easy-to-use dashboard.